aawgit/signs/README.md

 # Running
 1. Add the root directory (signs) to PYTHONPATH
-2. For running real time translation using webcam, run src/main.py
+2. For running real time translation using a webcam, run src/main.py